 In 1775, Greene organized a group of men to join the Patriot cause in Boston.
 In May of that year, he was promoted to brigadier general of the Rhode Island Army of Observation.
 In June of 1775, he was appointed brigadier of the Continental Army.
 In March of 1776, General George Washington appointed him in command of the city of Boston after British forces had evacuated.
 In August of 1776, Greene was promoted to major general and placed in command of Continental troops on Long Island, NY.
 He would see action in many important battles including the Battles of Trenton, Brandywine, Germantown, and Monmouth.

-After serving as Quartermaster general (staff officer in charge of the army’s supplies) until 1780, in between leading troops into battle, Greene was assigned to take over command of the Southern Army.
-This was a particularly important position, as the British had decimated the southern forces and was poised to control the entire southern portion of the colonies.
-Greene made the strategic decision to split his forces, which in turn, provoked the British to do the same.
+After serving as quartermaster general (staff officer in charge of the army’s supplies) until 1780, in between leading troops into battle, Greene was assigned to take over command of the Southern Army.
+This was a particularly important position as the British had decimated the Southern forces and were poised to control the entire southern portion of the colonies.
+Greene made the strategic decision to split his forces, which in turn provoked the British to do the same.
 Rather than having to fight one army against the other, Greene’s plan would force smaller detachments to fight.
 The plan worked brilliantly.
-Patriot forces, able to engage in guerilla-style warfare, won surprising battles at Cowpens and Kings Mountain in South Carolina.
+Patriot forces, able to engage in guerilla-style warfare, won surprising battles at Cowpens and King’s Mountain in South Carolina.
 Furthermore, they inflicted heavy casualties on the British Army at Guilford Courthouse, North Carolina, and later at Eutaw Springs, South Carolina.
 The battles weakened the British Army, forced them to retreat north into Virginia and east to Charleston, and raised the morale of the Patriots.
 Greene’s management of the Southern Army was crucial to the eventual British surrender at Yorktown.